techidaily/site-facebook/source/_posts/duplicitous-dms-verify-user-authenticity.md

  Sometimes, people simply steal what they find or like.
 A lot of fake (or bot) accounts use celebrity shots or stock photos.
 But some users take a more personal route, finding it more advantageous to steal photos from the average Joe, making the impersonation less obvious.

  It can be a random “attack” where someone happens to stumble across a profile of yours and steals a couple of natural-looking shots.
-It makes profiles look more organic and perfect weapons for[scamming or catfishing people](https://www.makeuseof.com/what-does-catfish-mean/) .
+It makes profiles look more organic and perfect weapons for [scamming or catfishing people](https://www.makeuseof.com/what-does-catfish-mean/) .
 In some cases, these attacks aim to hurt the victim themselves rather than con people they send the messages or requests to.

  There were cases where the impersonation victims knew their perpetrators.
 The offenders had a personal vendetta against the victim, so they made a fake account.
 These accounts are often more convincing as the impersonator may have access to sensitive information about family, friends, and demographics that make the profiles much more believable.